masogit/am-browser-doc/docs/start/configuration.md

 browser_param = /ucmdb-browser/ucmdb_widget.jsp?server=Default%20Client&locale=en#widget=properties;refocus-selection=
 ```

-Setting `adapter` to `false` will disable UCMDB adapter monitor from AM Browser.
+Setting `adapter` to `false` will disable the UCMDB adapter monitor from AM Browser.

 > If AM REST Service does not configure the UCMDB connection, Adapter module of AM Browser will not work.

 ## Environment Parameters
 There are some system environment parameters used by AM Browser.
 The priority is: `Environment Parameters > am-browser-config.properties > am-browser-config.properties.default`

-Configure in different systems:
+Configuration in different systems:

 - Unix/Linux - `export AMB_XXX=XXX`
 - Windows - `set AMB_XXX=XXX`